 The UFS Weather Model is built using the Earth System Modeling Framework (ESMF).
 As part of this framework, the output history files written by the model use an ESMF component, referred to as the write component.
-This model component is configured with settings in the model_configure file, as described in Section 4.2.3.
+This model component is configured with settings in the model\configure file, as described in Section 4.2.3.
 By using the ESMF capabilities, the write component can generate output files in several different formats and several different map projections.
 For example, a Gaussian global grid in NEMSIO format, or a native grid in NetCDF format.
-The write component also runs on independent MPI tasks, and so the computational tasks can continue while the write component completes its work asynchronously.
-The configuration of write component tasks, balanced with compute tasks, is part of the tuning for each specific application of the model (HPC, write frequency, i/o speed, model domain, etc).
+The write component also runs on independent MPI tasks, and so the computational tasks can continue while the write component casks, is part of the tuning for each specific application of the model (HPC, write frequency, i/o speed, model domain, etc).
 For the global grid, if the write component is not selected (quilting=.false.), the FV3 code will write tiled output in the native projection in NetCDF format.
 The regional grid requires the use of the write component.